 Introduced to the UK from Spain by the Romans, rabbits – due to their fast breeding rate – became firmly established within the ecosystems of the nation, in managed warrens and wild ones dug by rabbit escapees.
 Apparently favoured by monks (as baby rabbits were not considered true meat, and could be eaten outside of Lent), rabbits' domestication was popularised, and breeds were experimented with to produce different colours of fur.
 The ability to keep rabbits would mean a fairly consistent source of meat for a struggling family.

-Domesticated rabbits were later brought into the cities, firstly for food, but during the
+Domesticated rabbits were later brought into the cities, firstly for food, but during the nineteenth century rabbits became domesticated for pleasure.
+The benign, soft and perfectly sized pets became favoured by the Victorians, as eating rabbit meat declined in popularity.

 It is a strange contrast to see the rabbit alive and adored in one painting, and as part of a sumptuous feast in another, its dead body a symbol wealth and sensuality.
 (Though I like this rare example, above, of a living bunny sitting among a lush harvest of vegetables, and the rabbit's almost cheeky expression).
 The range of rabbits and hares on Art UK tells how conflicted our attitudes are to these creatures: devastatingly, an article from 2006 indicated the RSPCA believed the rabbit to be the 'most abused' pet.